JorgePe/QRCodeDispatcher/QRCodeDispatcher-WebApp.md

-Just for convenience the main page ('index.html') also shows a list of all models available to control so one can use a convencional browser instead.
-This page can also be extended with aditional information about each model (like a photo or a video).
+Just for convenience the main page ('index.html') also shows a list of all models available to control so one can use a convencional browser instead jut by following the available links.

 # Implementation